Ways To Volunteer

 K-12 Learning Experiences

 Middle School students are the best.
 Volunteering with kids can be so much fun but it helps when those students are more engaged and curious about the future and the kind of jobs that exist.
-If you enjoy to working with kids, contact JA of Southwest New England to learn more about volunteering with JA.
+If you enjoy working with kids, contact JA of Southwest New England to learn more about volunteering with JA.